reruo321/Java_Practice/Appendix/README.md

 b) Change the encoding setting of IDE.
 For Intellij IDEA, Go File > Settings > File Encodings.

 My IDE was using UTF-8 as Global Encoding, but x-windows-949 (MS949) as Project Encoding.
 Between these, my System Default one is x-windows-949, so adjusting global encoding to it worked.
-However, I prefer the first solution to this, since the file encoding would make existing project files very annoying to see...
+However, I prefer the first solution to this, since the file encoding would make other existing project files very annoying to see...

 ※ MS949 is the Microsoft Windows code page for the Korean language, and it extends EUC-KR.
 It is often used as default in Korean Windows.